-We may become members, either as Glencore Group or as an individual department or asset, in industry organisations to contribute towards the setting of industry standards and the development of government policies and regulation, as well as to share non-competitive industry-related information.
+We may become members, either at the Group level or as an individual commodity department or industrial asset, in industry organisations to contribute towards the setting of industry standards and the development of government policies and regulation, as well as to share non-competitive industry-related information.
 Glencore participates in industry organisations to represent, promote and protect the interests of our business.
 Our participation should support a collaborative, collective approach that achieves more than acting alone.
 Our membership in relevant industry organisations should not undermine our support for the goals of the Paris Agreement.

-Transparency We will report on our membership of industry organisations, the fees in excess of $200,000 associated with membership and our roles and activities within these organisations.
+We annually report on our membership of industry organisations and our roles and activities within these organisations.
 We will take steps to ensure that our industry organisations undertake transparent engagement with public officials and government authorities.
 We expect our industry organisations to publish their positions on public policies.

 Monitor and review

 Prior to joining an industry organisation, we evaluate its existing positions, strategies and objectives for alignment with our own.
 Once members, we monitor industry organisations’ activities to ensure consistency with our positions.